19-JoshuaScript-96/ering/README.md

 # Sample Readme
-Enter contents here
+Enter contents here<br>
-This repository is just a sample
+This repository is just a sample<br>
-The sole purpose of creating this is to demonstrate and explore github and its functionality Created by yours truly
+The sole purpose of creating this is to demonstrate and explore github and its functionality<br>
+Created by yours truly<br>